martonp96/ClosedIV/README.md

 ## Goals
 - [x] Initial release
 - [ ] Making the code look better
+- [ ] Adding log files
+- [ ] Adding logs to debug mods created by people, so they know what is wrong with their broken stuff
 - [ ] Adding support to replace files without copying the entire RPF
 - [ ] Support RPFs as directories